About

 Red Bank Apiary

-My ancestors moved to the Appalachians in the 1700’s.
+My ancestors moved to Appalachia in the 1700’s.
 The idea of keeping bees was a seed planted long ago.
 My father was a firefighter and part time beekeeper (gardener, cyclist, photographer and lots of things I now enjoy doing-I even tried volunteer firefighting many moons ago).

 Beekeeping with my dad